SupreetGha/trucking_market_analysis/README.md

 Given the current data:

 - Expanding operations is not recommended due to weak market demand and higher supply of trucks compared to production
 - Focus on optimizing costs and targeting high-demand periods in late Q4 and early Q4
- 	- Wait for a decrease in truck activity and an increase in production
+- Wait for a decrease in truck activity in relation to an increase in production
+- Wait for the average Inventory to Sales ratio to drop as it is close to previous economic downturns

 ### Limitations

 - Economic Factors: The analysis does not account for external variables such as geopolitical events or elections.
 - Data Granularity: Industry-level data may not fully reflect regional construction trucking trends.

 [Go Back Up](#trucking-analysis)